lsst-sqre/qa-database/README.md

 For run=xxxx, give me the list of visits with failures

-Give me filter, exptime, zd, airmass, ha, median of fwhm, ellipticity, sky_bkg, ra_scatter, dec_scatter of all failed visits
+Give me filter, exptime, zd, airmass, ha, median of fwhm, ellipticity, sky_bkg, ra_scatter, dec_scatter of all failed ccds

 Give me all the process ccd logs of failed ccds in visit=yyyy